Flotilla Cruising FAQs

 A. To answer your second question first – “maybe,” but a whole lot riskier.
-If you or someone else in your party who is sharing the costs has a medical problem (heaven forbid), or a business issue, or a family emergency at the last minute, you end up hold the bag.
+If you or someone else in your party who is sharing the costs has a medical problem (heaven forbid), or a business issue, or a family emergency at the last minute, you end up holding the bag.
 On our sailing flotilla holidays, I have to say again, “we take the risk.”
-You are ensured you have your cabin no matter how many may cancel or change their minds.
+You are ensured you have your cabin no matter how many others may cancel or change their minds.

 Q. Can I bring my kids or some friends and have a private boat?

 A. On some of the cruises, yes and we even have a special discount if you do.
 In fact, on some of the cruises we now have a “buy the boat” pricing so you could be part of the flotilla, but have only your family or special group aboard.
 Kids do have to be at least 18 years old, however.
 If we allow you, as a family, to “buy the boat,” please be aware we can’t give you any refunds if someone in your party decides they don’t want to or can’t come after all.

 Q. Do the boats have to stay together the entire trip?

 A. The cruise leaders set a preliminary itinerary in advance and we send that with all the pre-cruise details.
 But they make the ultimate decision each day on where the fleet will sail.
 Each morning they do the rounds, visiting each boat to go over the navigation to the next destination.
 We ask that all the boats end up at the pre-arranged lunch and evening destinations.
 So, no, you won’t be going off on your own.
 It’s more fun when you stick together anyway.